mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- The drama process aligns with particularly the use of a playful, fictional absent character called the Golem or Wizard that both young people and adults collude to keep real.  some of the aspects of the 5th Dimension project [@blunden2014seeking] [@blanton_effects_1997]   -->

 <!-- The  marshalling towards certain goals to maintain a shared script / experience. -->

+PERHAPS DROP THIS ASPECT OR MOVE TO DISCUSSION
+As explored above, Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.
+Research on project based learning supports the motivational factors of authentic tools.
+In Papert's [-@papert_gears_1980] study of his childhood play with gears he celebrated the joy of understanding processes hidden from others by taking apart and playing with technology.
+This motivational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

 This element of the drama process emerged as part of work to support different learner identities outlined in the previous chapter research underpins the importance of allowing varied approaches to counter perceptions of computing and coding culture as alien.
 The next section argues that the use of authentic tools and processes, while challenging for novices, can be facilitated by careful alignment of key design principles.
 It focuses on tools and processes that form part of my initial planned learning design.